loomio/loomio-docs/user_manual/src/groups/starting_a_group/index.md

 You may be asked to select a category that best describes your group, so we help you with relevant information.

-**Your new group is created!**
+**When you click 'Start Group' your new group is automatically created!**

+---

 ## Group home page

 Your Group home page is the first place people will see when they arrive.
 It should contain a description of your group; it's purpose, an outline of the work you are going to do, and any other information to help people to participate.

-1. In the Group description box write a clear purpose for why you have set up this group and a reason why people should join.
+1. In the Group description box write a clear **purpose** for why you have set up this group and a reason why people should join.

+2. What will you **use** Loomio for?
+Describe how you intend to use Loomio and how it complements your existing work.

-2. What will you use Loomio for? *For example; "We will use this online place for our team to progress our work between meetings, have discussions and make decisions.
-It will help us engage more effectively and operate transparently, and save time in meetings and replace confusing email chains."*
+*For example; "We will use this online place for our team to progress our work between meetings, have discussions and make decisions.
+It will help us engage more effectively and operate transparently, save time in meetings and replace confusing email chains."*

-3. Consider what kind of decisions or outcomes you will achieve in this group.
-Is there a project time-frame you are working to? *For example; “We will use Loomio to prioritize our work and to reach agreement on a way forwards.
+3. Consider what kind of **decisions** or **outcomes** you will achieve in this group.
+Is there a project time-frame you are working to?

+*For example; “We will use Loomio to prioritize our work and to reach agreement on a way forwards.
 Our aim is to prepare a draft document to share with stakeholders in the next month, and have a new document agreed by the end of the quarter."*

-4. Consider who is involved and what you expect of each other. *For example; “This is a private group initially for just our team.
-We may open the group to stakeholders, or set up a new subgroup for engaging with stakeholders.
-We encourage you to contribute on threads, and raise new topics by starting a new thread."*
+4. Consider **who** is in this group.
+Who is involved and what you expect of each other?

+*For example; “This is a private group initially for just our board.
+We encourage you to contribute on threads, and raise new topics by starting a new thread.
+We will set up a new subgroup for engaging with stakeholders."*

-5. Consider how Loomio will complement your existing processes. *For example; “We will use Loomio to prepare for and agree agenda items for meetings, prepare and upload draft papers and documents, agree actions and approve minutes, and progress discussions on issues we do not have time to cover during meetings."*
+5. Consider how Loomio will complement your existing **processes**.
+Are you running a particular decision or workflow process?

+*For example; “In our board, we will use Loomio to prepare for meetings and agree agenda items, upload draft papers and documents, agree actions and approve minutes, and progress discussions on issues we do not have time to cover during meetings."*

 ### Your group home page is also a resource hub

-Your Loomio group page is a place to store all of the information, links, and files that everyone in your group needs.
-Update the Group description field and attach files from your computer or from the cloud.
+Your Loomio group page is a place to store all of the information, links and files, that everyone in your group needs.
+Update the Group description field and attach files from your computer or link to content online.

 ![](group_description.png)